mhizterkeyz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a new local variable => 6-create_local_variable creates a new global variable => 7-create_global_variable prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line => 8-true_knowledge
+creates a new local variable => 6-create_local_variable creates a new global variable => 7-create_global_variable prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line => 8-true_knowledge displays the result of BREATH to the power LOVE => 10-love_exponent_breath